In the Balkans…even the most casual visitor is greeted with a sweet and a drink on arrival. It’s a centuries-old tradition.

 - If you are interested in ingredients, vendors or sources of the foods we serve, please contact the Golden Fest Kitchen Manager (ask any of the servers to direct you).

 After selecting your food and beverages, please take a seat in the Grand Ballroom or Atrium room and enjoy the music and snacks.
-Yes, there may be long lines, but we’re sure you will find it’s worth the wait!
+Be prepared for long lines, but it’s worth the wait!

 If you or your kids require an earlier snack, or a sit-down hot meal, support our Park Slope neighbors by patronizing local restaurants: Turkish, Austrian, Czech, and Latino eateries — and more — along 5th 7th Avenues, within walking distance of the Hall.

-Athena Mediterranean Cuisine, on 535 6th Ave., 3 blocks from Grand Prospect Hall, features a 3-course Golden Fest pre-fixe dinner (Please RSVP: 718-965-4578) for $25.95, Friday and Saturday.
-They also offer lighter fare and a la carte meals, Mediterranean wines and spirits, and the all-important GREEK COFFEE!
+Athena Mediterranean Cuisine, on 535 6th Ave., 3 blocks from Grand Prospect Hall, features delicious Balkan food and occasional Golden Festival specials (Please RSVP: 718-965-4578).
+Mediterranean wines and spirits, and the all-important GREEK COFFEE!

-If you leave the Hall for a meal or coffee, your wristband will allow you to return to the festival afterwards.
+If you leave the Hall for a meal or coffee, your wristband will allow you to return to the festival.

 Beverages (local craft beers, Balkan and Greek wines, šljivovica (plum brandy), raki and ouzo, juices and soft drinks (Balkan and domestic) are sold by Grand Prospect Hall on a cash-bar basis.